 The parties irrevocably agree that the Courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim that arises out of or in connection with this agreement or its subject matter or formation (including non-contractual disputes or claims).

-We are regulated by the Solicitors Regulation Authority.
+We are authorised and regulated by the Solicitors Regulation Authority.

 Harbottle & Lewis LLP

 Civil Procedure Rules – A guidance note for clients

 Under the Civil Procedure Rules, initiating Court proceedings is viewed as an absolute last resort.
 The historical possibilities of aggressively commencing proceedings or defending them through no more than stonewall tactics are no longer tolerated by the Courts, nor is the tactic of deliberately playing procedural games in an attempt to bludgeon your opponent into settling with you.

 Full factual investigations are required at the very beginning in order that we may make a fully informed legal analysis of your case and advise you accordingly.